 Computer Web Server (IIS)

 We have come a long way.
 The PLC program has been written.
-The visual basic program has been written.
+The primary visual program has been reported.
 Information is now being collected from the Do-more PLC via Modbus TCP and stored in a database using visual basic.

 The next step is to deliver the information on the network.
 We will do this by installing Internet Information Services.
 (IIS) This is a group of internet servers that include a Web or Hypertext Transfer Protocol server (HTTP) and a File Transfer Protocol server (FTP).
 IIS will allow us to connect the physical hardware to the data.
-This could be desktop computers, laptops, tablets, cell phones, watches, etc. The advantage of using HTTP is that we can share the information with all of these devices without having to be concerned over the operating system of each of them.
-As long as they can display a web page we are good to go.
+This could be desktop computers, laptops, tablets, cell phones, watches, etc. The advantage of using HTTP is that we can share information with all of these devices without being concerned about each of their operating systems.
+We are good to go as long as they can display a web page.

 Active Service Pages (ASP) will be installed at the same time.
-This is a program that will run scripts at the server before delivering the HTML code to the browser.
+This program will run scripts on the server before delivering the HTML code to the browser.
 It is similar to CGI and Perl but is simpler and faster.
 ASP.Net Tutorial

 We will install this on a Windows 8.1 machine.